Manage data /Connect /

 The third step in the data layer configuration flow is to set up connections to sites on Netlify that should automatically build and deploy when data changes in this data layer.

-We recommend that you connect any sites that use static site generation (SSG) or cached server-side rendering (SSR) to ensure they always have access to the latest data.
-If your site uses server-side rendering (SSR) without caching or you plan to query the GraphQL API during runtime using functions or edge functions, you don’t have to connect your site.
-Learn more about how to access data.
+We recommend that you connect any sites that use static site generation (SSG) to ensure they always have access to the latest data.
+All other site types should skip this step.
+Learn more about when to connect your site.

 For Netlify to automatically build and deploy your site when data changes, your site must be linked to a Git repository to enable continuous deployment, and it must have active builds.